Skip to main content

 Dennis O'Keefe as Sam Donovan

 The extended stay allows Sam to carry on his courtship with Anita and mingle with the Weatherby family.
 During one of their meetings Anita inadvertently reveals that her father has a Luger pistol in his possession.
-Sam learns later from Stu that the pistol was given away to a Doctor Gerrow before he moved out of the town.
+Sam later learns from Stu that the pistol was given away to a Doctor Gerrow before he moved out of the town.
 Dr. Gerrow is a man of immense stature in the community and Sam has an inkling that meeting Gerrow might finally resolve all his questions.
 But that lead goes nowhere too as Dr. Gerrow dies suddenly with a heart attack.

 Barbara Britton as Anita Weatherby in Cover Up